flame-engine/flame/doc/flame/game.md

 ![Game low-level API](../images/game_mixin.png)

-The `Game` mixin is a low-level API that can be used when you want to implement the functionality of how the game engine should be structured. `Game` does not implement any `update` or `render` function for example.
+The `Game` class is a low-level API that can be used when you want to implement the functionality of how the game engine should be structured. `Game` does not implement any `update` or `render` function for example.